Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: The 21 cm Signal as a Probe of Cosmic Structure Formation

-In \citet{2025arXiv250810176L}, this framework was modified to incorporate both the linear and nonlinear effects of fuzzy dark matter on structure formation.
+In \citep{2025arXiv250810176L}, this framework was modified to incorporate both the linear and nonlinear effects of fuzzy dark matter on structure formation.
 Specifically, the authors implemented the FDM linear power spectrum and the corresponding halo mass function derived from full numerical simulations, together with an environmental modulation prescription that accounts for density-dependent variations in halo abundance.
-These improvements enabled predictions of the global 21-cm signal and the 21-cm power spectrum for a wide range of FDM particle masses $m_{22}$.
+These improvements enabled predictions of the 21\,cm signal and its power spectrum for a wide range of FDM particle masses, conventionally expressed through $m_{22}$.

-In this work, we analyze simulated 21cm brightness temperature fields generated by 21cmFAST using the wavelet scattering transform to characterize non-Gaussian features of the 21-cm fluctuations.
-This approach allows a more detailed exploration of the wave-induced structures predicted in FDM cosmologies, which may remain undetectable in conventional power-spectrum analyses.
+In the following analysis, the power spectrum serves as the reference diagnostic for the FDM-modified \texttt{21cmFAST} simulations.
+It establishes the expected scale-dependent response to delayed Ly$\alpha$ coupling, X-ray heating, and reionization caused by the suppressed abundance of low-mass halos.
+The main new analysis is the application of WST to the same simulated brightness-temperature maps, with the goal of summarizing how the FDM-induced delay and small-scale cutoff appear in localized amplitudes and cross-scale couplings.

-In the following sections, we build upon the work of \citet{2025arXiv250810176L}, which investigated the impact of fuzzy dark matter on the global 21-cm signal and the 21-cm power spectrum during Cosmic Dawn and the Epoch of Reionization.
-Their analysis demonstrated that the suppression of small-scale structures in FDM cosmologies leads to a systematic delay and shortening of the characteristic epochs in the 21-cm signal.
-While those statistical measures provide powerful constraints on the timing and amplitude of reionization, they are intrinsically limited to second-order statistics and cannot fully capture the non-Gaussian features arising from the wave-like nature of FDM.
-In this work, we extend their framework by incorporating higher-order and wavelet-based diagnostics of the 21-cm brightness-temperature field, aiming to probe the subtle imprints of FDM dynamics beyond the information contained in the global signal and power spectrum.
+This framing is important because the WST is not used here as a replacement for the power spectrum.
+Rather, $S_1$ provides a localized variance-like description of the field, while $R=S_2/S_1$ compresses part of the non-Gaussian coupling between wavelet scales.
+The resulting data vector is therefore intended as a compact morphological diagnostic to be compared with, and combined with, conventional two-point summaries under identical mock-observation assumptions.
+In Section~\ref{sec:fisher}, we use the same setup to quantify the incremental information carried by WST relative to the power spectrum.